First order endotactic reaction networks: Introduction

-A biochemically interesting class of reaction systems are \emph{complex-balanced} systems \cite{F19} (see \eqref{eq:complex-balancing} in Section~\ref{sect:GAS} for its definition).
-It is known that a complex-balanced \emph{mass-action} system (see Section~\ref{subsect:kinetics} for its definition) has a unique positive equilibrium in each \emph{positive stoichiometric compatibility class} (roughly speaking, an open positively invariant subset of the ODE; see Section~\ref{sect:RN} for its definition) \cite{F87,G03}.
-It was conjectured that \emph{the unique positive equilibrium of a complex-balanced mass-action system is globally attractive in each positive stoichiometric compatibility class}, which is referred to as the \emph{Global Attractor Conjecture} (GAC) \cite{HJ72}.
-In the light of that the $\omega$-limit set of a complex-balanced mass-action system consists of equilibria \cite{F87,SM00,S01} which implies all trajectories of the mass-action system are bounded, GAC can be rephrased as \emph{every complex-balanced mass-action system is persistent} \cite{CNP13,GMS14}, which means all trajectories of the system keep a non-vanishing positive distance from the boundary of the positive cone of the Euclidean space.
+\textbf{Review of GAC}. {A biochemically interesting class of reaction systems are \emph{complex-balanced} systems \cite{F19} (see \eqref{eq:complex-balancing} in Section~\ref{sect:GAS} for its definition).
+It is known that a complex-balanced \emph{mass-action} system (see Section~\ref{subsect:kinetics} for the definition of mass-action) has a unique positive equilibrium in each \emph{positive stoichiometric compatibility class} (roughly speaking, an open forward invariant subset of the ODE; see Section~\ref{sect:RN} for its definition) \cite{F87,G03}.
+It was conjectured that \emph{the unique positive equilibrium (the so-called ``Birch point'' \cite{CDSS09}) of a complex-balanced mass-action system is globally attractive in each positive stoichiometric compatibility class}.
+This conjecture is referred to as the {Global Attractor Conjecture} (GAC) \cite{HJ72}.
+In the light of that the $\omega$-limit set of a complex-balanced mass-action system consists of only equilibria \cite{F87,SM00,S01} which implies all trajectories of the mass-action system are bounded, GAC can be rephrased as \emph{every complex-balanced mass-action system is persistent} \cite{CNP13,GMS14}, which means all trajectories of the system keep a \emph{non-vanishing distance} from the boundary of the positive cone $\mathbb{R}^d_+$ of the Euclidean space.}

-Several other conjectures implying GAC were proposed subsequently. \begin{enumerate} \item[$\bullet$] Since every complex-balanced mass-action system is \emph{weakly reversible}. \cite{G03}, Horn in 1974 proposed the Persistence Conjecture for weakly reversible mass-action systems \cite{H74}: Every weakly reversible mass-action system is \emph{persistent}. \item[$\bullet$] Anderson in 2011 proposed the Bounded Trajectory Conjecture \cite{A11a,A11b}: Every weakly reversible mass-action system \emph{has bounded trajectories}. \item[$\bullet$] Craciun, Nazarov, and Pantea \cite{CNP13} in 2013 introduced \emph{endotactic} reaction networks (see Section~\ref{sect:endotacticity} for its definition) embracing weakly reversible reaction networks as a subset, and proposed the Permanence Conjecture for endotactic mass-action systems: \begin{conjecture} Every endotactic mass-action system is \emph{permanent}. \end{conjecture} Here permanence of an ODE means the ODE is persistent and has bounded trajectories.
-Indeed, the conjecture was proposed in a broader context where the reaction rate constants are \emph{$\kappa$-variables} which are positive functions of time uniformly bounded away from 0 and infinity. \end{enumerate}